Canterbury, and Nelson-Marlborough and West Coast Regiment: 1st Nelson, Marlborough & West Coast Battalion 1948–1964

 A period of 28 years after the battalion was raised, they received their new cap badges.
 Till then the old 12th and XIII badges were withdrawn and all ranks wore the new badge.
 The stag on the new badge faced right, whereas the unit had had it facing left on letter heads and other files.
 This has caused a lively argument for some years.
 According to the rules of heraldry, animals in badges always face right, therefore the new badge was correct.
 However animals on colours always face the staff.
 Thus, if the regimental colour was to be viewed from the reverse side, the stag faced left.
 The only photograph of the colours that was held by the 1 NMWC had the regimental colour on the wrong side of the sovereigns and thus is being looked at from the reverse side.
 This photograph possibly contributed to the reason for the confusion.
 In 1969, the 2nd Cant NMWC Battalion presented the Nelson City Council with an oil painting of the 'wrongly paraded'.

 Weekend bivouacs were held at Lake Station and at Harveys Bush and Hina.
 The Army Engineers worked hard to build some permanent buildings and install an adequate water supply at Lake Station on the Kawatiri Junction side of the Lake Rotoiti airfield.
-In 1952 the annual camp was held from the 2-16 of February.
+In 1952 the annual camp was held from the 2–16 February.
 The work on the new site was not complete.
 The pipeline that was to supply water for the tent lines and the cookhouse, was too short and unfinished.

 Due to a Government law that all camps for the Compulsory Military Training should be liquor-free, the Officers and SNCOs came up with a unique way of overcoming this 'rule', by setting up the officers and sergeants lines across the road where they were theoretically not part of the camp.

-On the 7th of February 1952, on the death of King George VI, a parade was held with officers wearing black armbands for the remainder of the camp.
-A ceremonial parade was held on the 10th of February, which saw the regimental colour paraded for the first time since the war, the salute was taken by the Honorary Colonel.
+On 7 February 1952, on the death of King George VI, a parade was held with officers wearing black armbands for the remainder of the camp.
+A ceremonial parade was held on 10 February, which saw the regimental colour paraded for the first time since the war, the salute was taken by the Honorary Colonel.

 The camp involved a three-day field exercise which entailed taking up defence position on the north side of the Buller River.
 During the annual camp, any 'defaulters' built a badge of stones on the hillside facing the camp, thus continuing a custom that was established at Tapawera 38 years before.